breadbyte/monokuma-hook/README.md

 # MonokumaHook
-A debug menu hook for DR1.
+A debug menu hook for Danganronpa: Trigger Happy Havoc.

-A demo video can be found [here](https://youtu.be/AOiwtQ3sFQ4).
+A demo video can be found [here](https://youtu.be/vbG7M5s6R9w).
 ![](https://cdn.platea.moe/bread/Disloyal-Specific-Ynambu/EFOIZC6gkJ.png)

-## Why?
+# Why?
 I wanted to figure out what these debug options do, so I did.

 Due to compiler optimization and what I assume to be debug preprocessor macros, the debug menu has been replaced with a single function that does nothing.
-(A single jump to what seems to be a ret function.
+(A single jump to a ret.
 No idea.
 See address `435B0` in your local disassembler.)<br>

 Because of this, the EXE needs to be patched and hooked during runtime for the debug menu to appear properly.<br>

-As a side effect of this, the debug menu might have missing data, crash the game, or do nothing at times.
+As a side effect of this, the debug menu might have missing data, crash the game, or do nothing at times.<sup>Here be dragons!</sup>

+I do my best to try and restore most of the functionality as best i can figure out.

+If you do find a dragon though, you can [create an issue](https://github.com/Visual-Novel-Decompilation-Project/monokuma-hook/issues) about it, and i'll take a look.

+If you've figured out how to fight a dragon, you can [create a pull request](https://github.com/Visual-Novel-Decompilation-Project/monokuma-hook/pulls) instead.

 # Prerequisites
 - A controller (optional).
   - Yes, a controller.
 Anything steam recognizes is fine, as long as it works with the game.
     - Because some debug menu items only accept analog input.

 # Controls
-F5 opens the debug menu.<br>
+`F5` opens the debug menu.<br>
-F6 opens the player camera control menu.<br>
+`F6` opens the player camera control menu.<br>
-F9 forcibly opens the debug menu (for testing purposes).<br>
+`F9` forcibly opens the debug menu (for testing purposes).<br>
-F10 opens the utilities and settings window.<br>
+`F10` opens the utilities and settings window.<br>

-If using a keyboard, Q decreases values, E increases values.
+If using a keyboard, `Q` decreases values, `E` increases values.
+Also makes you extremely dizzy.

 #### Keyboard Control Layout
-Z = Cross<br>
+`Z` = Cross<br>
-C = Circle<br>
+`C` = Circle<br>
-X = Square<br>
+`X` = Square<br>
-V = Triangle<br>
+`V` = Triangle<br>

 # Instructions
 1. Download the Hook.<br>